James Henry Carleton: Civil War service

 In 1861 Carleton raised and was appointed colonel of the 1st California Volunteer Infantry Regiment.
 In October 1861, Col. Carleton replaced Brigadier Gen. George Wright as commander of the District of Southern California.
 In 1862 he commanded the so-called California Column during its advance across California, Arizona, New Mexico, and into Texas.

 Carleton was promoted to brigadier general of volunteers on April 28, during the march from California to Arizona.
 Along the way the Californians fought the Battle of Picacho Pass and captured Tucson in Arizona.
 Then marched east engaging the Apache for the first time at the Battle of Apache Pass.
 As a result, he established Fort Bowie near Apache Pass to guard this critical place on the road between the Colorado and Rio Grande Rivers.

 The advance force of the California Column reached the Rio Grande at abandoned Fort Thorn, New Mexico on July 4, finally linking up with Union forces under Gen. Edward R. S. Canby.
 Carleton's troops were delayed two weeks by a huge flood of the river that year, eventually crossed at San Diego Crossing and with followed after the rearguard of Sibley's Confederate army through El Paso as far as Fort Davis, seizing control of southern New Mexico of most of West Texas.

 After the Confederate threat to New Mexico seemed eliminated, Canby and many of the Union forces were sent to the east and in late August, Carleton was placed in command of the Department of New Mexico.
 Although a strict disciplinarian, he remained popular with his men.
 Uncertain whether the Confederates would re-invade, Carleton took measures such as maintaining spies along the New Mexico–Texas border and retaining the services of volunteer units from Colorado which had played a prominent role in expelling the Confederates from New Mexico in winter and spring 1862.
 In fall 1862 Carleton also decreed several security measures including internal passports, curfews, and martial law.

+Indian Wars

-War Against the Mescalero Apache
+War against the Mescalero Apache

 While New Mexico department commander, Carleton concentrated on the threat posed by Apache and Navajo raiders.
 His first campaign was against the Mescalero Apache led by Mangas Coloradas.
 It was led by Christopher "Kit" Carson, leading New Mexican militia and California Volunteers.
 In October 1862, Carleton established Fort Sumner to house captured Mescalero Apache, despite warnings of its unsuitability for a large human presence.

 One notorious quote by Carleton on the Mescalero Apache:

 All Indian men of that tribe are to be killed whenever and wherever you can find them. … If the Indians send in a flag of truce say to the bearer ... that you have been sent to punish them for their treachery and their crimes.
 That you have no power to make peace, that you are there to kill them wherever you can find them.